I hope this helps anyone learning or struggling with the class.

 Throat Slash is an “instacombo” CC (silence).
 It’s not bad when you want to do a fast combo or to finish someone off, but it’s better to save it to silence casters or interrupt melee’s combos (for instance it’s really useful to interrupt a DT using Dooming Presence).
 Casters will be silenced for 3 seconds, which gives you the time to throw one combo, but you can also silence a healer and then fight another target and the healer can’t heal or anything for 3 seconds.
 It will also destroy necro bombs without detonating them (thanks to Orranhi for reminding me).
 Note that Throat Slash is the only “instacombo” that can’t trigger fatality, unlike Slam, Decapitation or Death Whirlwind.

 Use Burst of Aggression wisely.
-It’s a very good AoE knockback spell, similar to PoM’s Repulse, but the trick is that, when you hit someone with it, you get 5 seconds of the buff Fighting Spirit, which prevents you from using a bubble.
+It’s a very good AoE knockback spell, similar to PoM’s Repulse, but the trick is that, when you hit someone with it, you get 5 seconds of the buff Fighting Spirit, which prevents you from using a bubble (and also knocking back with it again).
 I have used BoA and then died because I couldn’t use a bubble many times.

 My brute spec: https://goo.gl/KQcHH5 (credits to Amneru)

-Lumbering Hulk makes you a bit slower, but you cannot be snared, and you get +24% weapon damage, beating the setup without LH but with 5/5 Sustained Rage.
+Lumbering Hulk makes you a bit slower, but you cannot be snared, and you get +24% weapon damage, beating the setup without LH and with 5/5 Sustained Rage.

-Burning Vigor doesn’t proc often or in every fight, but it certainly heals quite a lot for just three points.
-In general, when I check parses, it heals 10%, when 30% is Technique: Will of Vivification and 30% Health Potion, give or take.
+Burning Vigor doesn’t proc often or in every fight, but it certainly heals enough for just three points and being passive.
+In general, when I check parses, it can heal up to 8% of the total heals, where 30% is Technique: Will of Vivification and 30% Health Potion, give or take, assuming you don’t have a healer.

 Legendary Heroic Call makes this special banner give you 5 FI stacks over time, so I always drop it at warmup in a mini when there’s 30 seconds left to start, and I start the mini with 5 stacks.
 It makes this banner more of a self-buff than a group-buff.

 Carnage conq has higher dps than brute since you will be using BB and Whirlwind all the time.
 BB will damage over time, and Whirlwind is your burst, which also always applies Deep Wounds (another dot) if you have it.
 The damage increase per feat point in Deep Wounds is +1% of the total dps in a parse, so it’s not that bad.
 Apart from these two combos, you can use 2-step ranks of Bloody Hack for decent damage, or switch to 2h for FA9 (don’t forget to debuff tanks with ranks 1-8).
-My favourite combos to dps as carnage are Whirlwind and BB4.
-BB7 (khitai rank) is the best but it’s a 3-step combo, so you will probably want to preload it and not overdo it, since you already have to use WW, which is 3-step too.
-I used to throw a lot of BB but now I realised Whirlwind is much better, so I focus on using that first.
-Another thing to note is that using Breach makes your next combo do more damage, so Whirlwind is usually the best option there.
+BB7 is the best rank but it’s a 3-step combo, so you will probably want to preload it and not overdo it, since you already have to use WW, which is 3-step too.
+I usually use rank 4.
+Using Breach makes your next combo do more damage, so Whirlwind is usually the best option there.

 The feat Crippling Bloody Hack means that every Bloody Hack rank you use will snare your enemy, and, when you just want to quickly snare, you want to use a 1-step rank (3 does the most damage while 1 and 2 are a little faster).
 Note that if you use Bloody Hacks just for dps you can be wasting snare on your enemy and giving them immunity when not needed.